-Please print: Name Student ID
+Name Student ID

 Email address

 Home Address

 Primary Phone Alternate Phone

-Your affiliation with the Academy (circle all that apply) Undergraduate Graduate Continuing Education
+Your affiliation with the Academy (circle a Il that apply) Undergraduate Graduate Continuing Education

 Term of first enrollment at the Academy

 Major course of study

-Is this your first time applying for ADA accommodat If "No", are you requesting the same accommodations are recommendations?
-(Please continue on anot nodations as your last request?YesNo you requesting, based on your doctor's
+• If "No", are you requesting the sa ecommodations at the Academy?YesNo me accommodations as your last request?YesNo dations are you requesting, based on your doctor's nue on another sheet if necessary):

-United States Sports Academy 0 11100 0 20000 ~p 01 00 1 100000111
+United States Sports Academy Graduate Degree Academic Catalog 2021-2022

-Have you received accommodations from another college or agency?
-Yes No If "Yes", please describe:
+Have you received accommodate if "Yes", please describe: ions from another college or agency?
+Yes No

-Would you grant permission to the Registrar and committee members to speak about this petition and its related issues with parties outside of the Academy? (e.g., your parents, your spouse, your diagnostician, etc.)?
-If so, please list their names:
+he Registrar and committee members to spe of the Academy? (e.g., your parents, you

-I hereby grant permission that all information attached to this application may be released to the Legal Counsel of the Academy and to the other parties who serve with an educational interest.
+l information attached to this application n the other parties who serve with an education of the other parties who serve with a serve with the other parties where the other parties who serve with the other parties where the I to the Legal

-Signature

 FOR OFFICE USE ONLY

+Registrar:

-Registrar: Name (please print) Signature Date
+Name (please print) Signature Dat re e

-Dean of Student Services: Name (please print) Signature Date
+Dean of Student Services:

+Name (please print) Signature Dat re

 Chief Academic Officer:

-Name (please print) Signature Date

-Name (please print) Signature Date
+Name (please print) Signature Dat re

+Addendum T LEAVE OF ABSENCE POLICY AND REQUEST FORM